Virgin Logo

 Virgin Emblem

 The Virgin emblem is monochrome.
 Red represents energy, love of life, and primacy.
-Demonstrates the drive with which the conglomerate moves through life.
+Demonstrates the conglomerate’s drive through life.
 As noted by psychologists, the color is bold, playful, and emotional.
 It immediately attracts attention.
 All these characteristics fit the conglomerate and its founder.

 Virgin Symbol